haasn/libplacebo/README.md

 - `config.h`: Macros defining information about the way libplacebo was built, including the version strings and compiled-in features/dependencies.
 Usually does not need to be included directly.
 May be useful for feature tests.
+- `dither.h`: Some helper functions for generating various noise and dithering matrices.
+Might be useful for somebody else.
 - `filters.h`: A collection of reusable reconstruction filter kernels, which can be used for scaling.
 The generated weights arrays are semi-tailored to the needs of libplacebo, but may be useful to somebody else regardless.
 Also